Bocks90/KurlyKNaturals/README.md

 ### Accessibility
 Links are consistent and they all work fine.
 I have set a suitable contrast to match the background in each section to make the site viewable to a range of readers.
 Social media links work.
 I have included alt and aria-label attributes to all of my images and nav links to make the site easier for visual impairments.
 Whilst font has been set to rem so that the font size increases automatically for somebody using large font settings.
 ### Meta data
+* I have included Meta data to boost SEO results and have given every page on the website its own title so that you can notice what page your on form looking at the tab.
 ### Homepage Features
 * The Hero Image has a Cover box over it which says the Company name (Kurly K Naturals) with the slogan "Teaching Others How To Grow Long and Healthy Hair".
 The box has a lower opacity to make it visually smoother.
 * The Offer section has a paragraph that talks about what the business offers.
 It also has two images one represents the products and the other services.
 When viewed on a smaller screen the images stack on top of each other.